Alejogb1/job-board/blog-data/how-do-i-use-a-lime-text-explainer-for-a-model-with-preprocessed-inputs.md

 from lime.lime_text import LimeTextExplainer

 # 1. Preprocessing (TF-IDF) and model training:
-texts = ["this is a great movie", "terrible acting, i hated it", "it was okay"] tfidf_vectorizer = TfidfVectorizer() tfidf_matrix = tfidf_vectorizer.fit_transform(texts) model = LogisticRegression()
+texts = ["this is a great movie", "terrible acting, i hated it", "it was "] tfidf_vectorizer = TfidfVectorizer() tfidf_matrix = tfidf_vectorizer.fit_transform(texts)
+model = LogisticRegression()